jfoucher/Mailocal/README.md

 You can now view any emails you receive by opening http://localhost:8000 in your browser

 The SMTP runs on port 2525 by default.
 Pass the `--port` option to use another one, like this: `php bin/console email:server --port=587`

+##License

+This project is licensed under the MIT License - see the [LICENSE.md] file for details

 ## Warning